Trap Talk

 Trap Talk is the sixth mixtape released by American rapper Rich the Kid.
-It was released on April 19, 2016, by Quality Control Music, Rich Forever Music and 300 Entertainment.
+It was released on April 19, 2016, by Quality Control Music, Rich Forever Music, and 300 Entertainment.
 Trap Talk includes guest appearances from Ty Dolla $ign, Migos, 21 Savage, and others.
 It is available on music streaming platforms, such as SoundCloud.
-The song "Plug" was the only single that was released in November 2015, and made it on the mixtape.
+The song "Plug" was the only single that was released in November 2015 and made it on the mixtape.

-Critical Receptions
+Critical reception

-Hotnewhiphop gave the mixtape a 4.5 star rating out of 5.
+HotNewHipHop gave the mixtape a 4.5 star rating out of 5.